-In order to identify suitable extract compositions and combinations for the subsequent synthesis step it is important to separate any contaminants.
+In order to identify suitable extract compositions for the subsequent synthesis step it is important to separate any contaminants.
 That is why effective purification methods are being evaluated, tailored to the subsequent synthesis and application in lubricants.
 In parallel, suitable strategies for separating the extraction solvents are being developed.

 Thereafter, the formulation and stabilization of the new SPS additives in different non-polar base fluids will be investigated.
 Amongst other aspects this will look at possible interactions between the new additives and other lubricant components in order to identify viable additive systems.